IDSIA/bayesRecon/index.md

 ## Getting started

-The starting point for `bayesRecon` functions is the vignette in the "Get Started" section of the website.
-Moreover you can find the documentation in the Reference section and additional vignettes in the Articles section.
+The starting point for `bayesRecon` functions is the vignette ["Get Started"](https://idsia.github.io/bayesRecon/articles/bayesRecon.html).
+You can all find documentation in [Reference section](https://idsia.github.io/bayesRecon/reference/index.html) and additional vignettes in the Articles section.
-Finally a short example is provided below.
+Finally a short example with code is provided below.

 ## Installation